North American River Otter (Lontra canadensis)

 North American river otter with fish (photo credit: NPS)

-Description: Although typically found in rivers as their name suggests, the American river otter is sometimes sighted in estuaries, beaches, and in the ocean.
-People often confuse river otters for sea otters, but a river otter can be identified by its long sleek body, small arms and legs, and its behavior.
-River otters are shaped like their weasel relatives and grow to about 4 feet long, weighing between 10 and 30 lbs.
-River otters are “semi-aquatic”, meaning that they spend a significant potion of their lives on land.
-Sea otters, on the other hand, are longer and more stout, weighing up to 70 lbs and rarely go onto land.
-In Cannon Beach, American river otters are most commonly seen in the Ecola Creek estuary or near Silver Point.
-If you see a river otter, give it space.
+Description: Although typically found in rivers, as their name suggests, the North American river otter is sometimes sighted in estuaries, beaches, and in the ocean.
+People often confuse river otters for sea otters, but a river otter can be identified by its long sleek body, small arms and legs, as well as its behavior.
+River otters are shaped like their weasel relatives and grow to about 1.2 m long, weighing between 5 to 14 kg.
+River otters are semi-aquatic, meaning that they spend a significant portion of their lives on land.
+Sea otters, on the other hand, are longer, more stout, and rarely go onto land.
+In Cannon Beach, North American river otters are most commonly seen in the Ecola Creek estuary or near Silver Point.
+If you see any kind of otter, give it space.
 Although they look cute, otters are wild animals and can act defensive if a person approaches.

-Habitat: Living in a variety of aquatic environments, the American river otter can be found across the US and Canada.
-They hunt in water ways like rivers, ponds, lakes, and the ocean, and sleep on land in dens.
+Habitat: Living in a variety of aquatic environments, the North American river otter can be found across the US and Canada.
+They hunt in waterways like rivers, ponds, lakes, and the ocean, and sleep on land in dens.

-Diet: American river otters have a varied diet due to the diversity of environments that they can live.
+Diet: North American river otters have a varied diet due to the diversity of environments they can live.
 They hunt for fish, aquatic invertebrates, frogs, turtles, bird eggs, small mammals, and aquatic vegetation.

 Tide Pool Tidbits:

-• American river otters can hold their breath for up to 8 minutes.
+• North American river otters can hold their breath for up to 8 minutes.

-• The life span of an American river otter is typically around 10 years but they have been known to live as long as 21 years.
+• The life span of the North American river otter is typically around 10 years but they have been known to live as long as 21 years.

-• They are fast runners, reaching speeds of 15 miles per hour.
+• They are fast runners, reaching speeds of 24 km (15 mi) per hour.